Skip to main content

 2. Australia's Actions for Nature

-This Strategy sets out a road-map and highlights how our approach of science, action and partnership can be used to achieve the long-term goal of reversing species declines and supporting species recovery.
+The 2015 Strategy set out a road-map and highlighted our approach of science, action and partnership to achieve the long-term goal of reversing species declines and supporting species recovery.

-Key action areas that are priorities for the Australian Government are:
+Key action areas that guided priorities for the Australian Government included:

 • Tackling feral cats